Get News & Updates Directly To Your Inbox

-People of normal weight can have insulin resistance and get Type 2 diabetes.
-Type 1 is often found in patients with a normal or even low weight.
+Myth 1: Diabetes occurs in overweight people only.People of normal weight can have insulin resistance and get Type 2 diabetes.
+Type 1 diabetes is often found in patients with a normal or even low weight.

-What is occurring on the inside of our bodies does not show on the outside.
-Awareness of your own body is very important.
+Myth 2: You look too healthy to have diabetes.A person isn’t healthy just because they’re thin.
+And a person isn’t sick just because they’re overweight.
+What’s going on inside our bodies doesn’t show on the outside.
+Knowing your body is very important.
 When something doesn't feel right, see your doctor.
-Symptoms of diabetes can also be silent or unnoticeable, so it is also vital to have yearly health check-ups and get screened if your doctor has concerns for diabetes.
+Symptoms of diabetes can be subtle.
+You may not notice them.
+That’s why it’s important to have yearly health check-ups and get screened if your doctor has concerns for diabetes.

+Myth 3: You’re too young to have diabetes.
 Among the two types of diabetes, Type 1 diabetes most often begins in children and young adults.
-Even, Type 2 which used to be known as ‘adult-onset diabetes’ is becoming more common in children, especially with young people who struggle with obesity and have a family history of diabetes.
+Still, Type 2, which used to be known as ‘adult-onset diabetes’ is becoming more common in children and young people who struggle with obesity or have a family history of diabetes.

-You may find all kinds of products that claim to help or even cure diabetes.
-It is unlikely that these products work.
-Worse, they may distract you from the recommended program you use to handle diabetes.
-If you are thinking about adding or wanting to change your diabetes care, discuss it with your doctor so you can agree on a plan that makes sense and is medically safe.
+Myth 5: Diabetes can be “cured” using certain products, diets or exercises.You may find all kinds of products that claim to help or even cure diabetes.
+It’s unlikely that these products work.
+Worse, they may keep you from a recommended program.
+If you are thinking about changing your diabetes care, discuss it with your doctor so you can agree on a plan that is medically safe.

-Each person's situation is different.
-The exact type of diabetes a person may have is less important for any complications from diabetes than successfully and regularly managing your blood sugar levels to begin with.
+Myth 6: Type 1 diabetes is worse than Type 2 diabetes.Each person's situation is different.
+The exact type of diabetes a person may have is less important than managing blood sugar levels.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.